 The Ilish Thali at The Gateway Hotel EM Bypass Kolkata & Madhabi Mukherjee's Ilish Macher Matha diye Badhakopi:

-Needless to say, I was happy with the Ilish Pithe and Ilish Salad beside other dishes we had as part of the thali.
+Needless to say, I was happy with the Ilish Pithe and Ilish Salad besides other dishes we had as part of the thali.
 Kochu Patay Mora Narkeli Ilish indeed was a surprise.
-At the same time, nobody (including people having their base in Bangladesh 😉 ) were able to identify Kochu Pata (colocasia leaf).
-I must mention the Ilish Pulao as well and last but not the least Ilish Peti Sandesh.
+At the same time, nobody (including people having their base in Bangladesh 😉 ) was able to identify Kochu Pata (colocasia leaf).
+I must mention the Ilish Pulao as well and last but not least Ilish Peti Sandesh.
 For me, the Thali is actually a good deal considering the portion size and variety of items and not to mention strong cooking skill!

 Ilish Macher Matha diye Badhakopi; from Gateway's Kitchen to Debjanir Rannaghar!

 I was quite busy that day to eat and ended on clicking a very few pictures.
 However, I decided to cook one dish upon returning home and requested them to share the recipe of Ilish Macher Matha diye Badhakopi.
 As a matter of fact, I cooked the humble Ilish Macher Matha diye Badhakopi at home and everybody enjoyed it thoroughly.
-Moreover, Pasta decided to be the hand model for me and here is what I clicked.
+Moreover, Pasta decided to be the hand model for me, and here is what I clicked.

 Coming to the dish, Ilish Macher Matha diye Badhakopi, is nothing but Macher Matha Diye Badhakopi cooked with Potato as well as Peas.
 Coupled with regular spices and tempering, it is very easy to make.
 Furthermore, Madhabi di was talking about slow cooking, which actually is advisable for any dish prepared with Cabbage or Badhakopi.